 We provide single kayaks.

-With appropriate outdoor clothing, a positive attitude and a reasonable level of fitness and coordination, most paddlers can comfortably enjoy touring at optimum cruising speed in our single kayaks during changeable weather conditions.
+With appropriate outdoor clothing, a positive attitude and a reasonable level of fitness and coordination, most paddlers can enjoy touring at optimum cruising speed in our single kayaks during changeable weather conditions.

-However, not everyone prefers to be solely responsible for the propulsion of their vessel.
+Single kayaks enable specific freedoms, yet they also provide certain challenges.
+Not everyone prefers to be solely responsible for the propulsion of their vessel.
 If you are interested in our trips and want to invite a friend or partner, please be sure that they also seek the additional rewards and challenges of paddling a single kayak.

 Wilderness kayak journeys require a degree of personal motivation and fortitude.
-It is not necessarily physical strength that is required; it's more about attitude.
+It is not necessarily physical strength that is required; it's often more about attitude.

 For some of our guests, touring Haida Gwaii by single kayak is a lifelong dream.
 Others may have recently heard about Gwaii Haanas National Park, or lately discovered the archipelago on a map.
 Most of our guests are unmistakably drawn to the Islands, seeking adventure and exploration by single kayak; eager and willing to encounter a few reasonable challenges along the way.